zdravkov/kendo-docs/api/wrappers/jsp/comboBox.md

 ### index `float`

-Defines the initial selected item.
+The index of the initially selected item.
+The index is 0 based.

 #### Example
     <kendo:comboBox index="index">